Account Number : 63245268

 Medical and health information

-- All travellers need to be in good physical health in order to participate fully on this trip.
-When selecting your trip please make sure you have read through the itinerary carefully and assess your ability to manage and enjoy our style of travel.
-Please note that if in the opinion of our group leader or local guide any traveller is unable to complete the itinerary without undue risk to themselves and/or the rest of the group, we reserve the right to exclude them from all or part of a trip without refund.
+- When selecting your trip please make sure you have read through the itinerary carefully and assess your ability to manage and enjoy our style of travel.
+Please note that if in the assessment of our group leader or local representative a traveller is unable to complete the itinerary without undue risk to themselves and/or the rest of the group, we reserve the right to exclude them from all or part of a trip without refund.

 - You should consult your doctor for up-to-date medical travel information or for any necessary vaccinations before departure.
-We recommend that you carry a first aid kit as well as any personal medical requirements as they may not easily be obtained while travelling.
+We recommend that you carry a first aid kit as well as any personal medical requirements in their original packaging as they may not easily be obtained while travelling.
+If you are carrying medication, ensure you check your government's foreign travel advice for any local restrictions or requirements.

 - Parts of your trip go above 2800 metres / 9200 feet where it is common for travellers to experience some adverse health effects due to the altitude - regardless of your age, gender and fitness.
 It even happened to Sir Edmund Hillary!